 Why does this happen, and how can you prevent it?

-In the example shown above, the drop down list is based on a range named Products.
+In this example, the drop down list is based on a range named Products.
 The person who set up the list left a few blank cells at the end, where new items could be added.

 This might seem like a good idea when you’re setting up a list, but it causes problems with the data validation drop down lists.

 There is another problem too, and it is not just an annoyance.
 If you have any blank cells in the list, people might be able to enter invalid items in the data validation cells.
 That could cause serious problems in your workbook, if you’re depending on valid entries in those cells.

-To prevent this problem, you can remove the blanks from the source list, by using a dynamic range, which will adjust automatically when items are added or removed.
+To prevent these problems, you can remove the blanks from the source list, by using a dynamic range, which will adjust automatically when items are added or removed.

 In this example, the OFFSET formula is: